ccgus/fmjs/README.md

 ### Random Todos:

  * Stop using NSString for the encodings in the symbols.
 Try c strings, will ya?
- * Can we bridge to swift some day using Mirror (and once the ABI is finalized?) https://swift.org/blog/how-mirror-works/
+ * Bridge to Swift some day using Mirror, especially now that it has a stable ABI ( https://swift.org/blog/how-mirror-works/ )
  * What should we do about converting js native strings to ints via -[FJSValue toInt]?
   * Should we auto-manage CFTypes?
 CGImageRef, etc?
 Probably!